-Risk assessments are reviewed and updated regularly by Heads of Department and passed to the Facilities Manager for logging.
+Risk assessments are reviewed and updated regularly by those responsible and passed to the Facilities Manager for logging.

 WHAT AREAS REQUIRE RISK ASSESSMENT?

 There are numerous activities carried out at the School, each of which may require its own separate risk assessment.
 Areas in which risk assessments are of particular importance are: